 Playwright Samuel Beckett wrote: “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”
 It is increasingly a prerequisite for leading business management courses that an aspiring entrepreneur has tried and failed at one or more businesses.
 There is recognition that failure is just as good a teacher as success, and possibly a better one.
-Early success can breed complacency, but early failure will breed resilience.
+Early success can breed complacency, but early failure will breed resilience and humility.

 Leadership, but also the team

 Every entrepreneur will need to tell the story of their company time after time after time.
 The company may be making no profit and there may be little more than the germ of an idea, but they must present a compelling vision to potential investors.
 They will also need to keep their staff excited about the prospects for the company, and keep motivation high to ensure the business continues to develop.
 This takes energy and motivation, so a good entrepreneur must be relentless.

 Venture capitalists talk about back teams rather than ideas.
 This is because a business is likely to have to go through a number of changes before it finds and engages with its market.
 In many cases the first idea may not be the one that wins out in the end.
 Having a team that can find opportunities and steer the company toward them is ultimately far more important than having the perfect idea at the outset.